nf-core/configs/docs/medair.md

 source activate nf-core
 ```

+### Storage of Singularity images

+When downloading a nf-core pipeline for the first time (or a specific version of a pipeline), you can choose to store the Singularity image for future use.
+A central location for these images is: `/apps/bio/dependencies/nf-core/singularities`.

+If you run or add the following to your `.bashrc`, Nexflow will know where to store the images:

+```bash
+export NXF_SINGULARITY_CACHEDIR="/apps/bio/dependencies/nf-core/singularities"
+```

+> Comment: This was also added to cronuser.

 ### Download a pipeline

 We have started to download pipelines in the following location: `/apps/bio/repos/nf-core/`

 Use the `nf-core download --singularity-cache-only` command to start a download.
 It will open an interactive menu.
 Choose `singularity` for the software container image, and `none` for the compression type.

-### Storage of Singularity images

-When downloading a new nf-core pipeline for the first time (or a specific version of a pipeline), you can choose to store the Singularity image for future use.
-A central location for these images is: `/apps/bio/dependencies/nf-core/singularities`

-Cached Singularity images can be accessed by running (or adding to your `.bashrc`) the following:

-```bash
-export NXF_SINGULARITY_CACHEDIR="/apps/bio/dependencies/nf-core/singularities"
-```

-This was also added to cronuser.

 ## Run nf-core pipelines